Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 What is IEEE 802.1X?

-Devices attempting to connect to a LAN or WLAN require an authentication mechanism.
-IEEE 802.1X, an IEEE Standard for Port-Based Network Access Control (PNAC), provides protected authentication for secure network access.
-An 802.1X network is different from home networks in one major way; it has an authentication server called a RADIUS Server.
-It checks a user's credentials to see if they are an active member of the organization and, depending on the network policies, grants users varying levels of access to the network.
+An 802.1X network differs from home networks in one major way: every device that connects has a unique form of validating its identity, rather than all sharing the same Wi-Fi password.
+802.1x can do this by utilizing a RADIUS server, whose sole purpose is checking a user's credentials to see if they are an active member of the organization and, depending on the network policies, grants users varying levels of access to the network.
 This allows unique credentials or certificates to be used per user, eliminating the reliance on a single network password that can be easily stolen.
+It’s much more secure than using a single password to gate network access and is widely considered the gold standard for both wired and wireless network security.

 How Does 802.1X Work?